-The 2017 Braden’s Shiraz is made using grapes from our Braden’s Vineyard.
+This 2018 Shiraz is made using grapes from our Braden’s Vineyard which is on the main road between Willunga and McLaren Vale.
 It has been hand-made, hand bottled and is unfiltered.
-The wine was open fermented in small vessels then finished off ferment in a mixture of new (50%) and older fine French hogsheads.
+The wine was open fermented in small vessels then finished off ferment in a mixture of new (30%) and older fine French hogsheads.

 Soil Type: Bay of Biscay